The Simple Sweetener

 A comparison table highlighting three critical metrics based on a psychophysical study1

-Based on Nutrients Wee et al.1
+Nutrients Wee et al.1

 Choose Precision for 1:1 sugar substitution when bulk matters, or Daily for double intensity at half the price.
 Both are enzymatically derived from sugar - like hyaluronic acid or select cheeses - ensuring safety and reliability.
 Naturally in figs and other plants, allulose mimics sugar for rich ice cream, chewy sweets and smooth syrups.Key advantages: